 Horsham Rural Transport Network Plan

 Horsham Rural City Council is undertaking a detailed review of its rural road network to develop a rural road network plan.
-Council is seeking community representatives from across the municipality to support the community engagement and planning for the development of the plan.
+Council has identified community representatives from across the municipality to support the community engagement and planning for the development of the plan.

 The review aims to:

 - Identify freight connections in the municipality’s rural areas

 - Establish a priority farm machinery network, to facilitate the passage of agricultural implements with reduced potential for conflict with main traffic routes

 - Enhance safety across the rural road network

 - Identify economically-sustainable improvements to provide all weather access to key farming property locations

 - Develop an achievable service level and maintenance standards across Council’s sealed and unsealed rural road network.